Every residence in NSW is required by law to have at least one working smoke alarm per floor.

 Every 10 years: Replace your smoke alarm.
 Smoke alarms do not last forever and the sensitivity in all smoke alarms will reduce over time.
 All types of smoke alarms should be removed, replaced and disposed of at least every 10 years.

-Why, on the 10th anniversary of the legislation, do people need to replace their alarms?
+Why, on the 10th anniversary in 2016 of the legislation, do people need to replace their alarms?

 What if I’m hard of hearing or I can’t change my smoke alarm myself?

-There are a number of different types of smoke alarms available: photoelectric, ionisation, carbon monoxide (note: carbon monoxide alarms are not smoke alarms and do not satisfy the legislation, they may only be used in addition to smoke alarms for increased warning), alarms for the deaf and hearing impaired, alarms with emergency lights, and special models for kitchens and relocatable homes.
-All of these smoke alarms differ in how they detect smoke and/or alert people.
-FRNSW runs the Smoke Alarm Battery Replacement (SABRE) program to help at-risk communities, especially the elderly, install and maintain their smoke alarms.
-For more information about SABRE, click here.
+here are several different types of smoke alarms available: photoelectric, ionisation, carbon monoxide (note: carbon monoxide alarms are not smoke alarms and do not satisfy the legislation, they may only be used in addition to smoke alarms for increased warning), alarms for the deaf and hearing impaired, alarms with emergency lights, and special models for kitchens and relocatable homes.
+These smoke alarms differ in how they detect smoke and/or alert people.

 FRNSW also works with the Deaf Society of NSW on the Smoke Alarm Subsidy Scheme for the deaf and hearing impaired.
 Through the society, special smoke alarms are subsidised for those who are deaf, deafblind or hard of hearing.
 For more information about these smoke alarms click here.